braathen/qlik-auth-net/README.md

 req.AddAttributes("Country", "Sweden");
 ```

 All of the above can be a semicolon separated list that will be split automatically.
-One or more custom delimiters can optionally be specified as second argument if semicolon is not appropriate.
+One or more custom delimiters can optionally be specified as third argument if semicolon is not appropriate.
+It's also possible to use a List<string> directly.

 ## Authentication Module Demo